 Dickinson, J. E., 2006.
 Transport and travel in a fragile rural tourist destination: a social representations perspective of residents' and visitors' mobility patterns.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: